SimonCropp/GraphQL.EntityFramework/README.md

 ##### Case Sensitivity

-All string comparrisons are, by default, done using [StringComparison.OrdinalIgnoreCase](https://msdn.microsoft.com/en-us/library/system.stringcomparison.aspx).
+All string comparisons are, by default, done using [StringComparison.OrdinalIgnoreCase](https://msdn.microsoft.com/en-us/library/system.stringcomparison.aspx).
 A different StringComparison can be used via the `case` attribute.

 ```
 {